If there's one thing I hate about Thailand, it's jet lag.

 9. Get a Thai Massage

-A Thai massage can relieve the stress and anxiety and lift your mood, and help with physical symptoms.
-Try one a few hours before you plan to sleep and you'll likely sleep a lot better for it.
+A Thai massage can relieve the stress and anxiety and lift your mood.
+Try one a few hours before you plan to sleep.
+You'll likely sleep a lot better for it.

 Factors exacerbating jet lag symptoms include sleep deprivation, prolonged uncomfortable sitting positions, air quality and pressure, stress, and excessive caffeine and alcohol intake.
 Jet-lagged travelers may experience disturbed sleep, daytime fatigue, poor performance in mental and physical tasks, decreased alertness, and headache.